-These readings are a play between a disordered voice, her surrounding and a choir.
-It's form took shape during a my engagements with several people with aphasia, a speaking disorder.
+These readings are a play between a aphasic voice, her surrounding and a choir.
+It's form took shape during my engagements with several people with aphasia.
+Aphasia is a speaking disorder.
+Aphasic individuals have difficulty forming speech as a result of brain damage they have suffered from sources like head trauma.
 Together with them I explored how relations take shape in situations where existing ways of communication are affected by the absence of speech, alterations in tone or voice and interruptions in articulations and rhythm.
-In situations where words and gestures lose their existing meaning, relations take shape through more fragile, physical and complex means of exchange.
+In situations where words and gestures lose their existing meaning, relations take shape through fragile, physical and complex means of exchange.
 The porous interplays I encountered, revealed new forms of communication that I wanted to expose.
-But, instead of symbolically representing the aesthetic of a disordered interplay, I like to approach the moment of the performance as a social space in which more complex, physical and fragile relations are practiced together.
+But, instead of symbolically representing the aesthetic of a disordered interplay, I like to approach the moment of the performance as a time and space in which more complex, physical and fragile relations with other are practiced together.

 ~ A reading of 7 voices

 These readings are a play between a disordered voice and her surrounding.
-The play begins with the voice of a woman with aphasia.
+Every version is an instantly composed composition between an aphasic voice and group of vocal improvisers in a certain space.
+Every play begins with the voice of a woman with aphasia.
 The voice of the woman describes the space that surrounds her.
 She repeats her herself, hesitates.
 Other voices appear and echo the voice of the speaking woman.
 Seven voices circle around in space and interact.
 The interaction shifts between the voices supporting the woman in her speaking by softening her language disorder, and the voices exploiting the voice of the woman, by highlighting its fragility and absence.

 Here you can see a video documentation